Current position December 2021

 There is a local policy requirement for 40% affordable housing.
 This set out in policy CP20 of the City Plan Part One.

-If the applicant says they can't provide the 40% affordable housing, then they have to demonstrate why through a viability assessment.
+If after further investigation the applicant indicates that they cannot provide the 40% affordable housing, then they will have to demonstrate why through a financial viability assessment (FVA) which will be required to be independently assessed by external consultants appointed by the council.

 Types of development allocated to the site